 Continuing through the Alpine landscape, you can enjoy imposing views of the world-famous triple peaks of the Eiger, Mönch and Jungfrau before completing the last of the 2,500 metres of ascent in the direction of Habkern.
 Your final hurtle downhill towards Interlaken with views of Thunersee ahead of you will have you grinning from ear to ear.

-Keep your eyes peeled for the next stop on our journey around Switzerland, and don’t forget to take a look at our stories on other regions, like Gstaad, Ticino and the roof of Europe, Valais.
+Keep your eyes peeled for the next stop on our ‘cycling holiday in Switzerland’ journey, and don’t forget to take a look at our stories on other regions, like Gstaad, Ticino and the roof of Europe, Valais.
 In the meantime, it’s time to start planning your trip!